Zahid2734/FairHeteroFL/README.md

 - [FEMNIST](https://github.com/Zahid2734/FairHeteroFL/tree/main/Femnist/pretrain%20model) trained on HeteroFL and FairHeteroFL can be found here.
 - [SHAKESPEARE](https://github.com/Zahid2734/FairHeteroFL/tree/main/Shakespeare/pretrain%20model) trained on HeteroFL and FairHeteroFL can be found here.

->📋  Give a link to where/how the pretrained models can be downloaded and how they were trained (if applicable).
-Alternatively you can have an additional column in your results table with a link to the models.
+>📋 The pretrained model were the model used to generate the main result in the paper.
+You also can generate the model using the parameter of q and qms in the paper.

 ## Results